 iStock_82958543_XLARGE_Typography.png

-To advance ethical and scientific rigor in research and evidence generation... strengthening governance, policy and practice...informing human rights action, humanitarian response, health, education, heritage stewardship, and sustainable development...delivered by governments, international agencies, INGOs, civil society organizations (CSOs), commercial entities, consortia and alliances, and individuals.
+To advance scientific rigor, ethical resilience and integrity in research and evidence generation across the sciences and humanities...informing human rights action, humanitarian response, health, education, heritage stewardship, development, climate and peace…strengthening governance, policy and practice by governments, international agencies, INGOs, civil society organizations (CSOs), commercial entities, and individuals.

 Nepal.
 Empowerment of women and girls is perhaps the single, most powerful strategy t0 drive achievement of the SDGs/Agenda 2030.
 But there is still much work ahead to develop and articulate the evidence informing effective and sustainable empowerme…